Srg213/crypto_bot/README.md

 ## Downloading and Running the sample
 - Run `pip install -r requirements.txt` to install all dependencies
+- Check that the cookiecutter package was installed correctly by running cookiecutter --help
 - Run `python app.py`

 ## Testing the bot using Bot Framework Emulator